PHOTOS: As One California Wildfire Ebbs, Another Explodes

 The largest fire in state history, last year's Thomas Fire in Ventura and Santa Barbara counties, charred 281,893 acres before it was contained.

-Meanwhile, other wildfires in California, Oregon, Washington and Idaho continue to burn vast swathes of land, firefighters have been stretched thin battling the numerous blazes.
+Meanwhile, other wildfires in California, Oregon, Washington and Idaho continue to burn vast swaths of land, firefighters have been stretched thin battling the numerous blazes.

 The headline-grabbing Carr Fire, located in Northern California near the city of Redding, is now 45 percent contained, according to the California Department of Forestry and Fire Protection.
 The immediate threat to people's homes has been greatly reduced, Sonja Hutson of member station KQED reports.